2022/2023

 Involvement in Bitcoin and other cryptocurrencies garnered significant media attention during the global COVID-19 lockdown.
 Trading or investing in cryptocurrencies can be considered quite risky due to high volatility, drastic swings in price, and the potential for losses due to fraud and scams.
 The proposed research will thoroughly explore involvement in cryptocurrencies among a sample of Canadians, including patterns of behaviour, motives for purchasing these products, associations with gambling behaviours, and the stability/change in cryptocurrency ownership over time.

 When complete, two waves of data will be collected with the same cryptocurrency owners.
 Wave 1 (baseline) data was collected from December 2023 to January 2024.
-Wave 2 (follow-up) data will be collected 12 months later.
+Wave 2 (follow-up) data was collected approximately 12 months later in January 2025.
 At present, baseline data is being analyzed, and a manuscript based on the results is being prepared.
+The results from Wave 1 and Wave 2 are being prepared for a conference presentation.
+The results from Wave 1 were also presented at the European Association for Gambling Studies Conference in September 2024.

 Our team expects that this dataset will make a meaningful contribution to our understanding of cryptocurrency ownership among Canadians.
 The baseline dataset is comprised of 2,510 lifetime cryptocurrency owners and contains information on demographics, patterns of ownership, motives for use, cryptocurrency information sources, problematic speculation, and personality.
+The 2025 follow-up wave contained 1,250 participants.
 It is anticipated that this project will provide the first comprehensive assessment of cryptocurrency ownership in Canada.
 Furthermore, with the inclusion of the second wave of longitudinal data, our team will investigate the potential predictors of change in cryptocurrency ownership status over time.

 McGrath, D.S.
 (2024, April).
 An assessment of cryptocurrency ownership in a national sample of Canadians.
 Presentation at the Alberta Gambling Research Institute’s (AGRI) 23rd Annual Conference, Banff, Alberta, Canada.